What is fetal growth restriction (FGR)?

 A baby is called small if it is within the smallest 10 percent of babies.
 If a baby is small, it may be just naturally small, or there could be another reason.
 The placenta might not be working well, or it could be due to a syndrome, a virus, a disease in the mother, smoking, anemia or poor nutrition.

 Diagnosing the cause is not always easy.
 Your doctor will evaluate all possibilities to determine the most likely cause.
 There is usually not one tool that gives a clear answer right away.
-Instead, doctors look at patterns to recognize by checking all signs together.
-Each situation needs a special approach.
+Instead, doctors look at patterns by checking all signs.
+Each situation needs its own approach.

 Read more